×

 When we asked people living in Portugal what life is like and how people spend their time, they said:

 "There's a little bit of everything in Lisboa (Lisbon).
 Public transportation is a must in this city.
 There are a number of outdoor cafes where you can enjoy a coffee and people-watch.
 However, sports is the priority in Lisbon.
 Futebol (Soccer) is king here.
 Sporting and Benfica are the top soccer teams in the city.
-Be careful about wearing green (Sporting colors) in the Benfica neighborhood," said one expat in Lisbon.
+Be careful about wearing green (Sporting colors) in the Benfica neighborhood," wrote one member in Lisbon.

 "Expatriates and digital nomads who are living in Portugal find a balance between a modern local lifestyle and a relaxed Mediterranean one.
 With low cost of living and great weather, the country is a popular destination for many expats and digital nomads to live, work, and explore.
 From the bustling cities of Lisbon and Porto to the picturesque coastal towns, the diversity and culture of Portugal offer many opportunities to discover its traditional foods, landscapes, and people.
 Expats and digital nomads have access to excellent healthcare and education, as well as a vibrant expat community to help them settle in.
 For those looking for a location to work remotely, there is plenty of space in Portugal to get work done and stunning views to go along with it.
-Overall, Portugal provides a great experience for expats and digital nomads who are looking to experience a new culture, learn a language, and enjoy all the country has to offer," said one expat who made the move to Portugal.
+Overall, Portugal provides a great experience for expats and digital nomads who are looking to experience a new culture, learn a language, and enjoy all the country has to offer," remarked one expat who made the move to Portugal.

 Is there a lot of crime in Portugal?